aparna-c8/code-exercise-106/README.md

 * If you have any doubts make a sensible assumption and document it

 ### Assumptions
-1. The csv file data contains all the fields except for manager id in case the employee is CEO.
+1. The csv file data contains values for all the fields except for manager id in case the employee is CEO.
-2.
+2. There are no more than one entry which doesn't have managerId.
+3. There are no circular dependency between reporting managers.